 Emotions create memories – both negative and positive.
 Each time you get an emotional cue, neurons get activated in the brain and remind you of things associated with that particular emotion.

-It is quite obvious by now that there is more to an effective eLearning course than just looking modern, attractive and functioning well.
+It is quite obvious by now that there is more to an effective eLearning course than just looking modern, attractive and well-functioning.
 Your eLearning courses should spark the right emotions in the learner to aid the learning process.
 If we can connect with learners from the outset – establishing the need for a particular eLearning course, taking them through the course and also, connecting post learning, and then the desired result can be achieved.
 Not only will you have more rates of completion but also would have enabled a good learning experience.

 "Repeating the information over a longer interval — say a few days or a week later, rather than in rapid succession — sends a stronger signal to the brain that it needs to retain the information." --- Tara Parker-Pope, NYTimes Article